Rare disease cohorts

-- Enhance & develop RD cohort research to accelerate the discovery of mechanisms and new treatments for RDs.
+- Enhance & develop rare disease (RD) cohort research to accelerate the discovery of mechanisms and new treatments for RDs.

 - Use nationally representative administrative data or cohort data to determine long term health, educational or wellbeing outcomes of rare diseases that start in childhood